priyaankchhadwa/Weather-App/README.md

 # Weather-App
-An app built using material design to display current weather and a 5-day forecast for a selected locations
+An app built using material design to display current weather and a 5-day forecast for a selected location